lilasta/const_context/README.md

 ## `ctx!` macro

 A macro for creating actions.
-All actions can be evaluated by calling `Action::start_eval`.
+All actions can be evaluated by calling `Action::run`.

 ```rust
 use const_context::action::Action;